Gimara Profile

 This will provide you a helpful understanding of costs before contacting me for a tailored quote.
 If you wish to hire me to run workshops tailored for adult learners, please visit DuncanRice Studios for further information.

-Journey between the UK & Australia
+A life between the UK & Australia

 Professional Affiliations & Networks